 If you are making a commitment to professional training, it is a significant life decision.
 It takes more to become a successful clinical counselor than any college or university can teach you.
 Beyond the textbooks and assessments, individuals must dedicate themselves willingly to human service.
+It should be noted that the work of a counselor requires a variety of interpersonal and attitudinal skills.
+Some of these skills can be taught and are cultivated in the program.
+Other important traits associated with being a counseling professional include, but are not limited to, carrying a curious and respectful demeanor towards others, offering respect to others, being open to feedback and bringing tolerance and temperance to learning and to relationships.
+These are considerations that are relevant in planning a career as a counselor.
+Self-reflection and self-understanding will go a long way in assisting the prospective student in finding the right career fit.
 Anyone entering the field of clinical counseling also must understand that despite the expertise of the counselor, or the advances in available treatment, the accessible knowledge and wisdom in the profession will always fall short of public hope and expectation.
 This fosters a healthy modesty about the value and power of this helping profession.
 But it also makes it essential that counselors maintain a willingness to learn, develop and hold themselves with both the competence and the courage they will need to act upon the wisdom their experiences have afforded them.

 Overview:

 For more than 30 years, the Clinical Psychology program at Benedictine University has been preparing students for careers in counseling, psychotherapy, mental health services, and social services for all age groups.
 The Clinical Psychology program consists of academic and professional education that emphasizes client-centered skill training.
 However, care is taken to introduce students to a variety of theoretical orientations.
 Extensive field experience in mental health settings is also an essential part of the requirements.
 The curriculum provides all the courses that the state of Illinois requires of applicants to take the licensing examinations.
 This includes both the Licensed Professional Counselor (LPC) examination and the Licensed Clinical Professional Counselor (LCPC) examination.
 The program also offers an excellent foundation for future doctoral study.
 With a superior reputation for preparing students for the workforce, our graduates are employed primarily in private practice, public mental health centers, hospitals, residential treatment facilities and social service agencies serving individuals and families.

 Curriculum:

 Organized by Licensure Category

-indicates program core requirement
+\ indicates program core requirement

 Group:

-MCP 516 Group Processes (2)
+MCP 516 Group Processes (2)\

-MCP 633 Group Counseling and Psychotherapy (3)
+MCP 633 Group Counseling and Psychotherapy (3)\

 Professional Practice, Ethics and Law:

-MCP 601 Professional, Ethical and Legal Issues in Counseling I (3) MCP 602 Professional, Ethical and Legal Issues in Counseling II (2) Psychopathology:
+MCP 601 Professional, Ethical and Legal Issues in Counseling I (3)\ MCP 602 Professional, Ethical and Legal Issues in Counseling II (2)\

+Psychopathology:

-MCP 603 Clinical Interviewing and DSM (3) MCP 651 Maladaptive Behavior and Psychopathology (3)
+MCP 603 Clinical Interviewing and DSM (3)\

+MCP 651 Maladaptive Behavior and Psychopathology (3)\

-Counseling Techniques:
+Counseling Techniques [Two courses required]:

-MCP 607 Counseling Laboratory (3)
+MCP 607 Counseling Laboratory (3)\

 MCP 560 Principles of Behavior Modification (3)

 MCP 620 Cognitive Therapy (3)

 MCP 621 Brief Counseling and Psychotherapy (2)

 MCP 655 Theory and Practice of Play Therapy with Children (3)

-MCP 650 Art Therapy (2 hrs)
+MCP 650 Art Therapy (2)

 Counseling Theory:

-MCP 629 Theory and Practice of Counseling and Psychotherapy (3) MCP 630 Theory and Techniques of Counseling and Psychotherapy (3) Career Counseling:
+MCP 629 Theory and Practice of Counseling and Psychotherapy (3)\ MCP 630 Theory and Techniques of Counseling and Psychotherapy (3)\

+Career Counseling:
-MCP 658 Career Counseling, Testing and Planning (2)

-MCP 659 Job Search Strategies (3)
+MCP 658 Career Counseling, Testing and Planning (2)\ MCP 659 Job Search Strategies (3)\

 Appraisal:

-MCP 664 Psychological Assessment: Techniques in Clinical Interviewing and Evaluation (2) MCP 665 Psychological Assessment: Personality Evaluation and Report Writing (3) Family:
+MCP 664 Psychological Assessment: Techniques in Clinical Interviewing and Evaluation (2)\ MCP 665 Psychological Assessment: Personality Evaluation and Report Writing (3)\

+Family: